The Journey Ahead Video

 Nassau & Camden Counties

 This group is designed for fun.
 We encourage all of our members who live in Nassau County or Camden County to participate in the socials planned for this group.
-This group is led by Vanessa Brock and Desiree Jomant.
+This group is led by Desiree Jomant.
 Contact Debbie Revels at the DSAJ office at 904.353.6300 or via email to be added to the contact list.

 Are you in St. Johns or Clay County?